 At this stage of the risk management process, a decision is made and implemented in the organization such that if the decision is loss prevention, then a loss prevention program must be designed and executed.
 If the decision is risk transfer through insurance, then the selection of the insurer negotiation and placement is made.
 If the decision is to retain risk, reserve funds must be accumulated in order to meet losses should they occur.

 There is need to evaluate and review the whole process due to the new changes that may occur and new risks that arise.
 Hence, the technique that was appropriate in previous periods may no longer be applicable in the current year.

 Evaluation and review is important as it enables the risk manager to review decisions made and detect mistakes before they become costly.
-Review can be done repeating the steps of the risk management process to determine whether past decisions were proper in the light of existing conditions.
+Review can be done by repeating the steps of the risk management process to determine whether past decisions were proper in the light of existing conditions.

 Risk management Problems

-Many of the challenges faced risk managers are often similar to those faced other managers.
+Many of the challenges faced by risk managers are often similar to those faced by other managers.
 However, a number of key characteristics will tend to distinguish risk management problems and they include the following: